braek/braek.github.io/_drafts/install.md

 Okay, now we are good to go!

-## Install Apache and deploy project
+## Install Apache and deploy Flask project

 First, we need to install Apache, one of the most popular web servers in the world, together with the **mod_wsgi** module to be able to deploy the Flask project to Apache through WSGI.